sitalab/beaconRegistry/README.md

 - Tapping on a beacons that is registered in the registry will get details about this beacon.
 - Post the beacon detection report to the registry when the device is no longer in proximity of the beacons.

-How can I sue this code in my project?
+How can I use this code in my project?
 ============

 The methods for using the Beacon Registry are included in the /BeaconRegistrySDK folder of the project: